 Fig. 24: Service Level Agreement Management Screen

-To use this feature, Ticket::Service must be activated in the System Configuration under the Administration group to be selectable in the ticket screens.
-You may click on the link in the warning message of the notification bar to directly jump to the configuration setting.
+Warning: Services must first be activated via System Configuration under the Administration group to be selectable in the ticket screens.
+You may click on the link in the warning message to directly jump to the configuration setting.